nexus421/ComposeLoadingDialog/README.md

 Especially the KittLoadingDialog is my personal favorit and ready-to-use.
 I use this Dialogs in all my projects.
 As a Knight Rider fan, I love the Kitt running light!

-The class LoadingDialog provides a ready to use Dialog for KITT (default), CIRCLE and LINE.
+The class *LoadingDialog* provides a ready to use Dialog for KITT (default), CIRCLE and LINE.
 If you want to change some things to the
 Kitt-loading-light, you can directly change some parameteres in KittLoadingDialog.

-Use the LoadingDialogWithProgress composable to display a progress as circle or line.
+Use the *LoadingDialogWithProgress* composable to display a progress as circle or line.

+You may also want to use the *InfoDialog* class to quick and easy display a simple dialog with up to three buttons.

+Check code documentation for more information!

 It's now on Jitpack!
 In settings.gradle, add maven { url 'https://jitpack.io' }
-In your build.gradle add implementation 'com.github.nexus421:ComposeLoadingDialog:2.0.1'
+In your build.gradle add implementation 'com.github.nexus421:ComposeLoadingDialog:2.1.0'

 Enjoy and do whatever you want to do with this small and simple Dialogs!